antunsekulic/appstore-alexa-docs/_docs/dash/dash-test-device-purchases.md

 The Order Placed and Item Shipped SNS notifications will be sent.
 Trial purchases cannot be canceled and will not appear in the customer’s Amazon.com order history.

+A test order can be canceled by calling a [CancelTestOrder API][dash-canceltestorder-endpoint].
+The standard order can be canceled by customers through their Amazon account.

 ### JavaScript Sample Request

 ```js